rust-lang/rust-project-goals/src/2024h2/README.md

 This RFC presents the Rust project goal slate for 2024H2.
 The slate consists of NN total project goals of which we have selected three as our "flagship goals":

 * Release the Rust 2024 edition (owner: @traviscross)
-* Bringing the Async Rust experience closer to parity with sync Rust (owners: tmandry, @nikomatsakis)
+* Bringing the Async Rust experience closer to parity with sync Rust (owners: @tmandry, @nikomatsakis)
-* Resolving the biggest blockers to Linux building on stable Rust (owners: joshtriplett, @nikomatsakis)
+* Resolving the biggest blockers to Linux building on stable Rust (owners: @joshtriplett, @nikomatsakis)

 Flagship goals represent the goals expected to have the broadest overall impact.